For our Online Services Safeguarding and Child Protection Policy click HERE

-PACSO aims to ensure that no act or omission on the part of the organisation, or that of its staff or volunteers puts a child, young person or vulnerable adult inadvertently at risk; and that rigorous systems are in place to proactively safeguard and promote the welfare of children, young people and vulnerable adults and support staff in fulfilling their obligations.
+PACSO aims to ensure that no act or omission on the part of the organisation, or that of its staff or volunteers puts a child, young person or vulnerable adult directly or inadvertently at risk; and that rigorous systems are in place to proactively safeguard and promote the welfare of children, young people and vulnerable adults and support staff in fulfilling their obligations.

 This policy applies to anyone employed permanently, contractually or casually by PACSO, and also includes students, volunteers and work placements.

-This policy focuses on the workplace responsibilities of staff, although responsibilities to safeguarding and promoting the welfare of children, young people and vulnerable adults extend to an individual’s personal and domestic life.
+This policy focuses on the workplace responsibilities of staff, although responsibilities for safeguarding and promoting the welfare of children, young people and vulnerable adults extend to an individual’s personal and domestic life.

-This document will be reviewed periodically, in line with national and local guidance, and at least bi-annually.
+This document will be reviewed periodically, in line with national and local guidance, and at least annually.

 PACSO is an organisation which aims to support parents and carers of a child or young person with a disability.
 It was established by professionals from Social Services, Education, Health and several voluntary organisations, and maintains significant links with these bodies.

 PACSO provides playschemes and clubs in response to a need for fun, safe activities that cater for children of all abilities, whilst providing respite for their carers.
-The PACSO committee (hereafter, “the committee”) takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to their care, in accordance with The Children’s Act, which came into force on 14 October 1991, and was a landmark in promoting good, safe practice in long-term childcare.
-It is a sad fact that even children with special needs are at a higher risk of being abused than their mainstream peers.
+The PACSO Board of Trustees (hereafter, “the board”) takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to their care, in accordance with The Children Act, which came into force on 14 October 1991, and was a landmark in promoting good, safe practice in long-term childcare.
+It is a sad fact that children with special needs are at a higher risk of being abused than their mainstream peers.
 PACSO will only be satisfied when everything possible has been done to protect the children in our care from harm of all kinds.